-A broken link is a hyperlink that points to a page or resource that no longer exists, returning a 404 error.
-Broken links hurt SEO by wasting crawl budget.
+A broken link is a hyperlink that points to a page or resource that no longer exists, so the server returns a 404 or 410 response instead of content.
+Broken links waste crawl budget, strand any link equity pointing at the dead URL, and send visitors to a dead end.

 What is a Broken Link?